Aionforever/AOO/README.md

 <h3 align="center">⚠️Do not close this window while ⚠️<br>you use the program</h3>

 If you go back on your folder you should have 2 new files:
-- `start.bat` : use it to start your application.
+- `start.bat` : use it to restart your application.
 - `config.json` : change the game path and the character you're currently playing.

 <br>